 A common contributor to cancer is Feline Leukemia Virus, which cats can be diagnosed against.
 Other causes include environmental toxins.
 If caught early during a physical exam, your vet may be able to treat cancer.

 - Lumps or bumps that change in size or shape

 Depending on whether the tumor is caught and diagnosed early enough, the type of cancer and its extent, specific location within the body, etc., whether an effective treatment plan can be developed, and other factors, a number of treatments such as radiation, surgery and chemotherapy may be attempted.

 What should I do if my cat is ill?

 If your cat is sick and exhibiting any of the symptoms listed above, it's critical to bring them to the vet as soon as possible.
-At Four Corners Veterinary Hospital, we have an in-house laboratory, onsite pharmacy, and emergency clinic to provide your pet the care they need (help for after-hours emergencies is also available).
+At Four Corners Veterinary Hospital, we have an in-house laboratory, onsite pharmacy, and urgent care clinic to provide your pet the care they need (help for after-hours urgent care is also available).